voschezang/coding-handbook/collaboration/interview-questions.md

 - **Storytelling**.
 "Describe an experience about X"
 - Improve / role-playing.
 A **hypothetical situation**.
 "Image X. How would you respond?
 What is the risk of that?"
 - **Opinion**.
 "We (will) have a situation X. We had to choose between such and such.
 What do you think of that?
-Which conditions would change your opinion?"
+Which conditions would change your opinion?".

 **Purpose**